kubernetes/community/contributors/design-proposals/node/node-usernamespace-remapping.md

     Setting the permissions on volume is resposibility of volume plugin.
 Once GID on the volume matches the supplemental GID in the container, access will work.

-    NOTE: Pod will be failed admission at kubelet if FsGroup/SupplementalGroups are in the default mapping range and mappings are not 1:1 i.e host id for a container id is different.
+    NOTE: Pod will be failed(hard) admission at kubelet if FsGroup/SupplementalGroups are in the default mapping range and mappings are not 1:1 i.e host id for a container id is different.
+    **@tallclair's comment on hard failure:**
+    ```
+    The problem with hard failure is that the controllers will retry and cause churn.
+This is a general problem though, which we've discussed fixing in the controller layer.
+    ```

 ### Volume Permissions
-Kubelet will change the file permissions, i.e chown, at `/var/lib/kubelet/pods/<pod-uid>/volumes` after volume plugin is done with provisioning to get updated ownership of the volume directory according to remapped UID and GID.
+Kubelet will change the file permissions, i.e recursive chown, at `/var/lib/kubelet/pods/<pod-uid>/volumes` after volume plugin is done with provisioning to get updated ownership of the volume directory according to remapped UID and GID.

+Recursive chown can be expensive on larger volumes.
+This needs to be discussed more.

 This proposal will work only for local volumes and not with remote volumes which have client-server kind of complex architecture where client is not allowed to chown volumes as root such as NFS.